-Annex D: Illustrations for the tendency extrapolation use case
+Annex E: Illustrations for the tendency extrapolation use case

-D.1 Anomaly prediction using syslogs
+E.1 Anomaly prediction using syslogs

 The authors of [i.16] have used syslogs produced in a real-world deployment of virtualised provider edge routers (vPE) in order to design and validate a LSTM-based anomaly detection system which identifies conditions that correlate with network trouble tickets.
 18 consecutive months of data were used in order to train and validate the model.
 A preliminary analysis of network trouble tickets showed that their root cause is related to: